sweepline/.dotfiles/nvim/.config/nvim/README.md

 In `lsp.lua`, there is also the EFM languageserver which is what runs linters and formatter, these dependencies also needs to be installed.

 Alternatively you could use the github package `kabouzeid/nvim-lspinstall`.

+## Telescope
+[Telescope](https://github.com/nvim-telescope/telescope.nvim) has a couple of dependencies and many config options.